 Medicine use during Pregnancy or Breastfeeding

-Latest Update: Safe Medications During Breastfeeding
+- Safe Medications during Breastfeeding

 Some medicines are safe to take during pregnancy while other medicines may have adverse effects on the unborn baby.
 Most medicines are assigned one of five FDA Pregnancy categories to help identify the potential level of risk.
 It is very important to check each and every medicine, including over-the-counter medicines and natural supplements, to determine if they are safe to take while pregnant.
 This is especially important during the first trimester of pregnancy (0-13 weeks), a critical time for development of the embyro and fetus.